toyokumo/ring-middleware-csp/README.md

 ```

 ### `:use-nonce?`
-The default value is `ture`.
+The default value is `false`.
-If you set to `false`, disable to generate nonce.
+If you set to `true`, enable to generate nonce.

 ### `:nonce-generator`
-By using `:nonce-generator`, you can use costom nonce generator.
+By using `:nonce-generator`, you can use custom nonce generator.
 Default generator use [`SecureRandom`](https://docs.oracle.com/javase/8/docs/api/java/security/SecureRandom.html) (using "NativePRNGNonBlocking" algorithm) and
 [`java.util.Base64`](https://docs.oracle.com/javase/8/docs/api/java/util/Base64.html).
-It generate base64 string from 256bit random data.
+It generates base64 string from 256bit random data.

 e.g.
 ```clojure